Collection of Patient Information

 The practice staff will use and disclose your information for purposes such as:

-- Referral to another medical practitioner or health care provider;
+- Referral to another medical practitioner or health care practitioner;

-- Referral to a hospital for treatment and/or advice;
+- Referral to a hospital for treatment and/or advice, with your consent;

 - Sending off specimens for analysis;